szepeviktor/debian-server-tools/Maintenance.md

 - WordPress (engine) upgrades
 - WordPress plugin upgrades (based on changelogs and plugin audit)
 - * correction of HTML defects (which do not need a rewrite of the whole site)
-- * Google Analytics, Facebook and other tracking and sharing code setup and monitoring
+- * Google Analytics, Facebook and other tracking code setup and monitoring
 - * enabling [click heatmap](http://www.clicktale.com/sites/default/files/field/image/mouse-move-heatmap.png)
 - * supervision of new content weekly (typograhy and HTML usage)
 - * image optimization (smaller file size and nicer loading)